SlothUchiha/JitenMPC-BE/README.md

 # JitenMPC-BE

-JitenMPC-BE brings JitenMPV-style Japanese subtitle parsing, dictionary popups, reviews, and mining to **MPC-BE** while leaving MPC-BE responsible for normal video and audio playback.
+JitenMPC-BE brings JitenMPV-style Japanese subtitle parsing, dictionary popups, reviews, and mining to MPC-BE while leaving MPC-BE responsible for normal video and audio playback.

 This is an unofficial project based on JitenMPV.
-See `THIRD-PARTY-NOTICES.md` for attribution.

 ## Requirements